 In 2013, Ellie joined Club Wandsworth.

-Ellie has now attended 110 sessions – that’s a whopping 190 hours of activity.
+Ellie has now attended 120 sessions – that’s over 200 hours of activity.
 Describing what she liked about attending Club Wandsworth, Ellie mentioned her love for “playing boccia”, “scoring goals” but most importantly “seeing my friends”.
 Building a rapport with long-term fellow members, coaches and volunteers has ensured Ellie has a consistent social group to feel more relaxed and confident.

 Being part of Club Wandsworth also means Ellie is able to attend larger Community Club events during busy holiday periods, a time when she often feels much more anxious.
 “The sports events like the annual Summer Festival and ClubGames are also amazing.
 Ellie will often refuse to leave the house during the busy school holidays, so it means she gets to go and be with other people that understand her and we get a break.”